sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 ![Pulse 3](https://raw.githubusercontent.com/sketchbuch/review-tuxedo-pulse-15-gen1/main/images/Processors.jpg)

 *NB: I plan on updating this review when I have used the Pulse for longer - especially when I have played games for longer.
 If you have any questions post them as issues in this repo or on the [reddit thread](https://www.reddit.com/r/tuxedocomputers/comments/l7ngbi/tuxedo_pulse_15_review/).*

+## Update (22nd of May 2023)

+A small update after nearly 2 and a half years.

+### CMOS Battery died

+I hadn't used the laptop for a month when I was on holiday and came back to find the laptop would not boot.
+Secure boot was enabled for some reason (Tuxedo disables this but by default the BIOS sets this to on) which prevented boot.

+After a few months this happened whenever the laptop was off for more than about 20 minutes.

+I contacted Tuxedo and they asked me to switch the webcam off in the BIOS and see if it became enabled.
+This wasn't an issue as I almost never use it any way.

+Sure enough it did, this is also the default BIOS config.
+Tuxedo kindly sent me 2 new CMOS batteries and after installing everything worked well.

+### Rubber feet started peeling off

+There are 2 rubber strips that run the width of the laptop, one at the front and one at the back of the rear of the laptop.
+The back strip was starting to peel off, I guess due to heat as the front strip is fine.

+I contacted Tuxedo asking about what kind of tape to use to stick it down and they said they could send me a new backplate.
+I was happy as part of the dark finished had come off at the corners, but I think my 2 year guarantee was over so was surprised to get a new cover for nothing!

+The new plate even came with serial number stickers that the old one had so I didn't need to transfer them.
+I was very impressed with the customer service here.

+### External Monitors

+Although at the beginning I mentioned that I don't use external monitors, I now have one - mainly due to Corona and working from home.

+I bought a [Dell Ultrasharp 27"](https://www.amazon.de/gp/product/B07JGSPQV2) display and it works well with the pulse.

+The only issue I sometimes have is that there is random white dots/speckling that sometimes appears on the display.
+I have a 50cm HDMI cable that the Pulse 15 page mention you need but this still occurs.

+I'm pretty sure this is some how related to the pulse, but as I don't know much about hardware I can't say what the issue is.
+I have a Macbook from my employer for my day job and it does not have this issue when using the display with the same HDMI cable.

+### Keyboard

+The keyboard has been great, I still would prefer a chiclet keyboard like my old InfinityBook had but it is good to type on and the larger keys are nice.

+So far, none of the printing has worn off, but due to the wide gaps around the keys dust does accumulate which doesn't look so nice.

+Also recently the <kbd>space</kbd>, <kbd>a</kbd>, and <kbd>p</kbd> keys seem to stop working, I have to blow dust out and then then they seem to work.
+But it keeps happening so I shall watch this issue in case the keyboard is failing.

+Tuxedo seem to have made changes to the Control Centre and since then the keyboard backlight has issues including now only have 2 levels (on and off) and not remembering the state after suspend/sleep.

+### Touchpad

+The only issue I have here is that the light is sometimes not on, even when the touchpad is off.
+Again this is something that appears to randomly occur.

+### Charging

+A problem I have often had is that charging stops whilst charging and it is then not possible to charge any more, neither with the barrel charger nor with a USB-C charger.

+When this happens I have to keep the laptop on until it powers it self off.
+I then connect my phone via the USB-C port to charge so that the remaining charge drains from the battery.

+About 10-20 minutes after this happens I can turn on and recharge the Pulse.
+This is frustrating but I haven't found any other solution and Tuxedo do not know the cause as it is to intermittent.
+I did see one other post from someone else with a pulse on Reddit who had the same issue.

+### Overall

+I'm very pleased with the performance, and it is an amazing laptop.
+I'm also impressed by Tuxedo's customer service.

+Gaming is great on the laptop and I like not needing headphones for this.
+There are only 1-2 games I would like to play but can't but in a few years I shall be looking for a new laptop and can wait.

+I would certainly be interested in future generations of the pulse.